vardhan0707/kubernetes-labs/kubernetes-201/labs/00-install-kops.md

 ## Exercise

-## Installing KOPS
+## Installing kops

-KOPS has a dependency on you having the AWS CLI installed and configured and kubectl.
+kops has a dependency on you having the AWS CLI installed and configured and kubectl.

 ### OSX From Homebrew (Latest Stable Release)